CiscoDevNet/api-insights-openapi-rulesets/README.md

 # api-insights-openapi-rulesets

-The API Insights OpenAPI ruleset is a project to programatically check conformance of API specification against REST API Guidelines.
-These guidelines are developed and supported as part of [API Insights](https://github.com/cisco-developer/api-insights).
+The Cisco OpenAPI ruleset is a project to programatically check conformance of API specification against REST API Guidelines.
+These guidelines are developed and supported as part of Cisco's internal API experience program.

 This module implements a set of lintable REST API best practices, linters can be used validate API Specs in Swagger2 or OAS3 format.
 The project implements 2 linter rulesets.
 1. REST Guidelines :  Lintable REST API best practices related to API Design, API implementation, API testing and developer experience.
 For details refer [rest-guidelines.md](docs/rest-guidelines.md)